 UMAMI KESAKO

-But in addition to them, there is a small fifth , umami , literally meaning " savory taste ".
-We find it in particular in Japanese and more widely Asian cuisine.
+But in addition to these, there is a little fifth , umami , literally meaning " savory taste ."
+We find it particularly in Japanese cuisine and more broadly in Asian cuisine.
 The first to have identified it was Professor Kikunae Ikeda at the beginning of the 20th century.

-Ok, we got the idea.
-But in real life, where is umami found ?
-Certain foods are reputed to be sources of umami, such as powerful and well-matured cheeses such as parmesan, cheddar or stilton, shellfish, smoked meat, anchovies, black truffles or even ripe tomatoes...
+Okay, we get the idea.
+But where do you actually find umami ?
+Certain foods are known to be sources of umami, such as strong, well-aged cheeses like Parmesan, Cheddar, or Stilton, shellfish, smoked meat, anchovies, black truffles, or even ripe tomatoes…

-But the real star of the umami flavor are the Japanese ingredients such as dried bonito, wakame seaweed, kombu, dulse, nuoc-mâm, green tea...
-So obviously at FURIFURI, that really speaks to us because our furikake are made from sesame seeds and… seaweed, which provide an umami flavor.
+But the real star of umami flavor is Japanese ingredients such as dried bonito, wakame seaweed, kombu, dulse, nuoc-mâm, green tea...
+So naturally at FURIFURI, that really speaks to us because our furikake are made from sesame seeds and... seaweed which precisely bring an umami flavor.

-In the mouth, it is not easy to detect because we have always been used to our 4 basic tastes.
-And above all, it's more of an "aftertaste", both enveloping and sweet, which causes salivation.
-This delicious length in the mouth that makes you want to dip your spoon back!
+In the mouth, it's not easy to detect because we've always been accustomed to our 4 basic tastes.
+And above all, it's more of an "aftertaste," both enveloping and sweet, which provokes salivation.
+This delicious lingering taste makes you want to dip your spoon back in!

-Umami is therefore an enhancer of the other tastes of a dish.
-So do not hesitate any longer and make your life furikakez by sprinkling our tasty and very low salt condiment on all your favorite recipes!
+Umami is an enhancer of the other flavors in a dish.
+So go ahead and make your life more fun by sprinkling our flavorful, low-salt condiment over all your favorite recipes!

 Written by Leslie Gogois